-27.12 Reinsurance
+30.12 Reinsurance

 The Company cedes insurance risk in the normal course of business.
-Reinsurance assets represent recoverable amounts from reinsurance companies.
 Recoverable amounts are estimated in a manner consistent with the outstanding claims provision and are in accordance with the reinsurance contract.
-When claims are paid, such reinsurance assets are reclassified to insurance receivables.
+Reinsured claims already settled by the Company but are not yet reimbursed by the reinsurers are presented as part of "Insurance receivables" in the assets section of the statement of financial position.